-Dear Sir: When I was at Chicago two weeks ago I saw Mr. Arnold, and from a remark of his, I inferred he was thinking of the Speakership, though I think he was not anxious about it.
+Dear Sir:-When I was at Chicago two weeks ago I saw Mr. Arnold, and from a remark of his I inferred he was thinking of the speakership, though I think he was not anxious about it.
 He seemed most anxious for harmony generally, and particularly that the contested seats from Peoria and McDonough might be rightly determined.
-Since I came home I had a talk with Cullom, one of our American representatives here, and he says he is for you for Speaker, and also that he thinks all the Americans will be for you, unless it be Gorin, of Macon, of whom he cannot speak.
+Since I came home I had a talk with Cullom, one of our American representatives here, and he says he is for you for Speaker and also that he thinks all the Americans will be for you, unless it be Gorin, of Macon, of whom he cannot speak.
 If you would like to be Speaker go right up and see Arnold.
-He is talented, a practiced debater, and, I think, would do himself more credit on the floor than in the Speaker's seat.
-Go and see him; and if you think fit, show him this let-Your friend as ever. ter.
+He is talented, a practised debater, and, I think, would do himself more credit on the floor than in the Speaker's seat.
+Go and see him; and if you think fit, show him this letter.